ppy/osu-wiki/news/2018-08-17-the-qat-gazette-july-2018.md

 + If it is between **3:30 and 4:15 minutes**, the lowest difficulty can be a Hard.
 + If it is between **4:15 and 5:00 minutes**, it can be an Insane.

-Beatmaps that exceed 5:00 minutes in drain time remain unaffected by spread rules and requirements, just as they were before.
+Beatmaps that exceed 5:00 minutes in drain time remain unaffected by spread rules and requirements, just as they were before, although now it is also possible for mapsets of any drain time to contain only a single difficulty, if desired, provided it follows the criteria above.

 The Quality Assurance Team will be monitoring the development of this major change over the next few months, to determine if a noticeable drift in beatmap spread quality occurs.
 Should we feel that the general quality of mapsets has reduced over this time period, we may re-evaluate this approach.